danyaberezun/KEEPs/README.md

 ***The paper presents a proposal how the current type-checker can be modified in order to cover this `gap` in the language design by adding support for dependent pattern-matching.***

-***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.*** (see next section for details)
+***Moreover, adding the mechanism to support for generalized pattern matching in type-checker also improves smart-casts behaviour and allows one to get rid of a number of unsafe casts in source code.*** (See next section for details)

 ## The Problem Scope (or Accompanying Benefits)

-In general GADT inference is associated with the pattern-matching when we match a value of the sum type on one of their constructors and able to specialize the type parameters of the sum type based on their instances in the specific constructor.
+In general, GADT inference is associated with the pattern-matching when we match a value of the sum type on one of their constructors and able to specialize the type parameters of the sum type based on their instances in the specific constructor.
 It is how the GADT inference works in the functional languages with their system of subtyping.
-While it is not the case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation (see algorithm section below for details).
+While it is not the case for languages with OOP-style subtyping as it is shown in \[ref to C# paper\] and Scala 3 implementation (see an algorithm section below for details).
-In fact we are able to run GADT inference in the moment we are identifying that there is a value in the program that has two types, i.e. sum type and type of the specific constructor in case of functional languages, and two arbitrary types in case of Kotlin.
+In fact, we are able to run GADT inference in the moment we are identifying that there is a value in the program that has two types, i.e., sum type and type of the specific constructor in case of functional languages, and two arbitrary types in case of Kotlin.
-Luckily in Kotlin in order to support smart casts there exists a kind of flow typing that extracts operational information about different types of a value in a specific branch.
+Luckily, in Kotlin, in order to support smart casts, there exists a kind of flow typing that extracts operational information about different types of a value in a specific branch.
 Since this information is not limited to the `when`-expressions only, we are able to successfully infer types not only in case of `when`-expressions but also in branches of other control-flow operators like conditional branching and so on.
 For example, all four examples below are well-typed as in all these cases we have an information that there is a value that is subtype of both `ExprIntLit` and `Expr<T>`.